JSudron/Contact-Aberdeen/README.md

 The header image 'bw-audience.jpg' was taken from [Pexels](https://www.pexels.com/) stock image library,which added the greyscale filter to on Photoshop.
 The remaining photos used in this site were created and obtained from the client Jonny Kennedy.
+Soundcloud music was also obtained from the client Jonny Kennedy.

 ### Acknowledgements